 - Free to enter

-Back during the early 1900’s, Battery Spencer was one of the main protection points for the San Francisco harbor.
-It featured multiple 12” guns that were manned by the military and a few buildings for housing the generators and shells.
-It was operated on and off until World War II when a lot of it was scrapped for war efforts.
+Back in the early 1900s, Battery Spencer was one of the main protection points for the San Francisco Bay.
+It featured multiple 12″ guns that were operated by the military and a few buildings for housing the generators and shells.
+It was used on and off until World War II when a lot of it was scrapped for war efforts.
 Today it is just a piece of history that you can walk around and enjoy.

 Viewing the Golden Gate Bridge

-After driving up the short and steep Conzelman Rd you will reach the parking area for Battery Spencer.
-As I said above there are only a dozen or so spots here, so depending on when you go it can be really busy.
-After grabbing a parking spot you will start the less then a quarter-mile walk up to the viewpoint.
+After driving up the short and steep Conzelman Road, you will reach the parking area for Battery Spencer.
+As I said above, there are only a dozen or so spots here, so depending on when you go, it can be jam-packed.
+After grabbing a parking spot, you will start the less than a quarter-mile walk up to the viewpoint.